enoffspb/enoffspb.github.io/slrs/index.md

 }
 ```

-The output must return results in a defined format, at the start it will be like this:
+The output returns a result in a defined format, at the start it will be like this:
 ```
 struct RecognizedElement {
     int id, // or it may be "code", for example